odintheprotector/odintheprotector.github.io/_posts/2025-10-07-securinets-ctf-2025-forensic.md

 layout: post
 title: Securinets CTF 2025 - Forensic
 description: The solutions for all forensic challenges in this CTF
-tags: [Securinets, Writeup, Command and Control, Virustotal, Blue Team, Reverse Engineering, Disk Forensic, Network Forensic, Memory Forensic]
+tags: [Securinets, Writeup, Command and Control, Virustotal, Blue Team, Reverse Engineering, Disk Forensic, Network Forensic, Memory Forensic, Golang]
 ---

 Hi everyone, it's very happy that we gained the 16th rank in **Securinets CTF 2025**, and this is my writeup for all forensic challenges.
 Let's go